 To date, Nora has written/directed three narrative shorts about the Iranian Diaspora that have competed at film festivals worldwide, these include, THE PHOENIX (SIMORGH), WATERFALL and 17 YEARS AND A DAY.

 Nora started her career making documentaries in Lebanon and Chile.
 In 2011, her short documentary BEIRUT, UNDER THE BRIDGE was awarded ‘Best Director Documentary’ and ‘Special Jury Prize Documentary’ at the 11th Beirut International Film Festival and in 2017, her mid-length documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the Sheffield Doc/Fest (New Talent Award Nominee).

 In 2015, Nora was mentored by Iranian master filmmaker Abbas Kiarostami in his Barcelona workshop.
 Her short HIGH TIDE was selected in Kiarostami’s top 10 films to screen at international film festivals.
 Later that year, her graduate short, THE PHOENIX (Simorgh) was nominated for an Australian Director’s Guild (ADG) Award and was selected for Melbourne International Film Festival’s prestigious Accelerator Lab.

-In 2016/2017 she completed a screenwriting mentorship with Cannes-award winning auteur Michael Rowe as well as two director’s attachments, with Emma Freeman on the Matchbox Pictures/Netflix Series SECRET CITY.
+In 2016, she completed a screenwriting mentorship with Cannes-award winning auteur Michael Rowe as well as an ADG/Screen Australia director’s attachment with Emma Freeman on the Matchbox Pictures/Netflix Series SECRET CITY.
 In 2019, her episodic writing credits included Matchbox Pictures/ABC TV Series THE HEIGHTS (Series 2) and Thumper Pictures’ Sci-Fi Series SECOND TIME.